Involving community members in research

 Researchers should provide detail on the way in which the Cancer Council NSW funded part of the research will, in and of itself, benefit society.
 This applies if current or future funding is applicable for the larger project.

-Aren’t we all consumers?
+Aren’t we all people with lived experience?

 Contact for more information